Methodology

 What a strong page should show

-• Official workflow before commercial routing
+• Official workflow before provider routing

 • Source block and submission path near the top of the page